olefriis/simplepvr/ruby/README.md

   * "Start early" and "end late" (currently 2 and 5 minutes).
   * Which time of day the schedule should be active (e.g. only the afternoon, ignoring all the re-runs earlier in the day).
-* Removal of outdated schedules (the "Record single programme" and "Don't record this specific programme").

 There is lots of stuff I'd like to do after that, but I have no deadline - which means that pull requests are the only means you have for speeding things up.
 This includes: